World Bulletin / News Desk

 The Turkish General Staff said in a statement the car bomb targeted a public bus carrying off-duty troops near the Erciyes University campus at 8.45 a.m. local time (0545 GMT).

-Pakistan's head of the foreign affairs ministry, Sartaj Aziz condemned terrorist attack in "strongest" terms.
+Head of the Pakistan's foreign affairs ministry, Sartaj Aziz condemned terrorist attack in "strongest" terms.

 "We condemn in the strongest possible terms the terrorist attack that took place in Kayseri today," said Aziz.